3.1 Stroke (CVA) Rehabilitation

 PTA implicationUse demonstration and visual cues; allow extra processing timeAdd safety supervision; cue the patient to scan the neglected side

-A practical rule: the right-CVA patient overestimates ability and needs closer guarding, while the left-CVA patient underestimates ability and needs encouragement plus nonverbal instruction.
+A practical rule the exam rewards: the right-CVA patient overestimates ability and needs closer guarding (a gait belt and hands-on contact), while the left-CVA patient underestimates ability, frustrates easily with verbal commands, and responds best to nonverbal demonstration plus encouragement.

 Brunnstrom Stages of Motor Recovery